Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Introduction

 as follows.
-We deform $D^N_{C,J}$ in a $1$-parameter family to a $\bC$-linear operator which is an isomorphism and define the sign of $C$ according to the parity of the associated spectral flow.
+We deform $D^N_{C,J}$ in a $1$-parameter family to a $\bC$-linear operator which is an isomorphism and define the sign of $C$ according to the parity of the associated spectral flow\footnote{While the term ``spectral flow" is standard, it is a slight abuse of terminology in this context as our operators are not self-adjoint and there are no eigenvalues involved.
+More explicitly, to define $\text{sgn}(C)$, we take a \emph{generic} $1$-parameter family $\{D_t\}_{t\in[0,1]}$ of $\bR$-linear Cauchy--Riemann operators with $D_0 = D^N_{C,J}$ and $D_1$ a $\bC$-linear isomorphism and count the (parity of the) finite number of $t\in(0,1)$ for which $D_t$ fails to be an isomorphism.}.
 Alternatively, we consider the straight line homotopy $\{D_t\}_{0\le t\le 1}$ from $D_0 = D^N_{C,J}$ to its $\bC$-linear part $D_1$ and trivialize the determinant line bundle

-and define the sign of $C$ to be the sign of the resulting isomorphism between $\det(D_0) = \det(0)\otimes\det(0)^* = \bR$ and $\det(D_1)$ with the complex orientation. \end{Definition} The notion of super-rigidity requires that any holomorphic multiple cover of any $J$-curve $C \subset X$ does not admit any non-trivial normal deformation, more precisely: \begin{Definition}[Super-rigidity] Given an embedded $J$-curve $C\subset X$ as in Definition \ref{normal-operator}, we say that it is \emph{super-rigid} if for all holomorphic (possibly branched) covers $\varphi:C'\to C$, the pullback operator
+and define the sign of $C$ to be the sign of the resulting isomorphism between $\det(D_0) = \det(0)\otimes\det(0)^* = \bR$ and $\det(D_1)$ with the complex orientation. \end{Definition} The notion of super-rigidity requires that any holomorphic multiple cover of any $J$-curve $C \subset X$ does not admit any non-trivial normal deformation.
+More precisely, we have the following definition. \begin{Definition}[Super-rigidity] Given an embedded $J$-curve $C\subset X$ as in Definition \ref{normal-operator}, we say that it is \emph{super-rigid} if for every non-constant holomorphic stable map $\varphi:C'\to C$, the pullback operator